lacanoid/datalink/README.md

 - datalink file manager deamon (DLFM) [`pg_datalinker`](https://github.com/lacanoid/datalink/blob/master/docs/pg_datalinker.md), which handles all file manipulations.
 The extension can be used without a daemon, but this disables some of the functionality.
 - datalink file filter (DLFF), which applies READ ACCESS DB policy to file accesses.
 Currently, this is available as mod_perl handler for Apache2 web server.

-It is currently not implemented for file system access.
+It is currently not implemented for direct file system access (using libc).
+Perhaps FUSE filesystem might help here.
 It is implemented in SQL environment file functions provided by the datalink extension.

 Currently, it implements the following: